-Synopsis: Three wayward souls find their way to a variety troupe called the “Dinky Doos” — thankfully, they change the name straightaway to “The Good Companions,” hence the title.
-A brief library scene with the first “Shush!” from a reel librarian, an older white man.
+Synopsis: Three wayward souls find their way to a variety troupe called the “Dinky Doos.”
+(They change the name straightaway to “The Good Companions,” hence the title.)
+A brief library scene with the first “Shush!” from a reel librarian.

 Role Call: Hugh E. Wright as Librarian — Information Provider (male)

 Details: Dir.
 Theodore Melfi.
 Perf.
 Taraji P. Henson, Octavia Spencer, Janelle Monáe, Mahershala Ali.
 Fox 2000 Pictures, 2016.
 Based on the non-fiction book by Margot Lee Shetterly.